 The surface water quality parameters collected within Area 1 were within the normal ranges for aquatic life (Section 3.2.2.2).
-The baseline data may be used for construction and post construction effectiveness monitoring if required.
+The baseline data can be used for construction and post construction effectiveness monitoring that was requested by ORCA in June 2021.